-Tomi is currently studying for her Masters in neuroscience with hopes to continue with research after graduating.
-She is an advocate for equality and representation in the scientific industry and works towards giving black women the platform to connect and further their careers with the resources they need.
+Tomi is a Neurochemistry PhD student at the University of Cambridge studying the mechanisms of inflammation caused by aggregates in Alzheimer’s disease.
+She advocates for equality and representation in the scientific industry and works toward giving Black women the platform to connect and further their careers with the resources they need.
 You can read more about why she started the Black Women in Science Network in A Message from Our Founder